 Fixed Bridge

-The standard Les Paul configuration calls for a tune-o-matic bridge with a stop bar tailpiece, but other brands have taken creative liberties with their designs.
-In some cases, floating tremolo bridges have been installed, and even Floyd Rose systems with locking nuts have been installed.
+The standard Les Paul configuration calls for a Tune-o-matic bridge with a stop bar tailpiece, but other brands have taken creative liberties with their designs.
+In some cases, floating tremolo bridges have been installed, or even Floyd Rose systems with locking nuts.

 Les Pauls are some of our favorite guitars here at KGR, and it’s easy to see why so many brands have tried to copy the formula.
-We hope you found this guide useful, and to finish we’d like to recap our top choices.
+We hope you found this guide useful.
+Let’s bring things to a close with a recap of our top choices.

 If you’re looking for a blend of affordability and high performance, the ESP LTD EC-256 is a great choice.
-Budget conscious shoppers should look at the Epiphone Les Paul Player Pack.
-Those who want the very best and don’t mind spending the money to get it should consider going for a Gibson Les Paul Studio.
+Budget-conscious shoppers should look at the Epiphone Les Paul Player Pack.
+Those who want the very best and don’t mind spending to get it should consider going for a Gibson Les Paul Studio.